alienwizard/trustly-workshop/README.md

 The goal is to get cakes from the server and display them in a list

+you should also be able to bookmark the cakes that you like and display those in some way.

+the url for the cakes GET endpoint is localhost:9000/api/cakes

 ## Other create-react-app stuff

 ### `yarn test`